 - Write informed, thought-provoking stories and analysis that smart O&G professionals need but can’t find anywhere else.

-- Write for readers not advertisers.
+- Write for readers.
 When a publisher works for renewals not sponsors, readers win with high quality, unbiased analysis.

 There is an ocean of free O&G content available to you these days.
 But this information explosion is full of pitfalls and hidden costs.

 The Infill Thinking model is different.
-Unlike any other large industry publication, Infill Thinking depends entirely on reader support.
-That means this publication’s interests are perfectly aligned with yours.
-You want high quality information in a pleasing format.
+Unlike larger industry publication, Infill Thinking depends more on reader support than sponsors.
+That means this publication’s interests are aligned with yours.
+You want high quality unbiased information in a pleasing format.
 Infill Thinking is here to provide that.

 When it comes to content quality, the subscriber model is superior to relying on web traffic, advertising, or recruiting services to pay the bills.
 And quality content will bring enough quality subscribers so that Infill Thinking can grow its research capacity.
 The founder plans to reinvest subscriber fees to improve the product delivered to Infill Thinking subscribers.